oracle-samples/oltrain/Whats_New/new.md

 ![](../common/images/whats-new-head2.png)
 ---
-This page highlights the videos and hands on labs that have been added to the learning tracks on the Oracle Linux Training Station in the period June-September 2022.
+This page highlights the videos and hands on labs that have been added to the learning tracks on the Oracle Linux Training Station in the period June-October 2022.

 ---